-6.1 Laboratory testing for influenza
+5.1 Laboratory testing for influenza

 The NICD does not offer routine diagnostic testing, including for influenza, outside of established surveillance programmes at specific sites.
 Diagnostic capacity to test for influenza viruses is established in various National Health Laboratory service (NHLS) and private-sector laboratories throughout the country.
-Under special circumstances (e.g outbreak investigation), NICD will provide support for testing.
+Under special circumstances (e.g. outbreak investigation), NICD will provide support for testing.
 Requests for testing at NICD should be discussed with the doctor on call, through the NICD Hotline -0800 21 2552 before samples are collected.

 In line with WHO recommendations, molecular diagnostics (real-time multiplex PCR for influenza A and B virus or Gene Xpert® for influenza A and B virus) are currently the method of choice for influenza virus detection.
 While specificity is high, the sensitivity of currently available rapid-point-of-care or immunofluorescence tests designed for direct detection of influenza A viruses is low (59%-93%) and therefore they are not recommended for diagnostic purposes.
-A negative Rapid Influenza

-Diagnostic Test (RIDT) result does NOT exclude influenza and should not preclude starting empiric antiviral treatment where sound clinical indications exist.
+A negative Rapid Influenza Diagnostic Test (RIDT) result does NOT exclude influenza infection, and should not preclude starting empiric antiviral treatment where clinical indications exist.

-Where both influenza and COVID-19 coinfection is suspected in a hospitalised patient, multiplex assays for simultaneous detection of influenza viruses and SARS-COV-2 may be used when available.
-For patients presenting with mild symptoms, only testing for SARS-CoV-2 is required, influenza result is not going to influence management.
-Current testing guidelines for SARS-CoV-2 require that symptomatic patients suspected of COVID-19 be tested using either a rapid antigen test or PCR, follow links, Testing and Guide to antigen testing for SARS-CoV-2 in South Africa, and public health response be instituted as per COVID-19 management of cases and public health response guidelines, follow link, guidelines-for-case-finding-diagnosis-management-and-public-health-response/
+Where influenza and SARS-CoV-2 coinfection is suspected in a hospitalised patient, multiplex assays for simultaneous detection of influenza viruses and SARS-COV-2 may be used when available.
+For patients presenting with mild symptoms, only testing for SARS-CoV-2 is required, as the influenza result is not going to influence management.
+Current testing guidelines for SARS-CoV-2 require that symptomatic patients suspected of COVID-19 be tested using either a rapid antigen test or PCR (follow link, Testing).
+Laboratory-confirmed cases of SARS-CoV-2 infection need to be notified to the notifiable medical conditions (NMC) surveillance system, either through the online application (follow link, NMC) or by paper form submitted to the NMC.

-6.2 Diagnosis of influenza and COVID-19 when SARS-CoV-2 and influenza viruses are cocirculating
+5.2 Diagnosis of influenza and COVID-19 when SARS-CoV-2 and influenza viruses are cocirculating